Daniyalsid26/CSVmyPDFV1.0/README.md

 ## Limitations

-- Long statements (100+ transactions) may be truncated — the LLM call is a single request with no chunking.
+- Long statements (100+ transactions) may be truncated.
-- Table parser assumes columns are spatially consistent across pages.
 - OCR quality depends on scan resolution; results may vary on low-quality scans.